Development finance calculator

 This is where the details go if you can claim back any VAT collected.

 Any VAT you can claim back helps decrease the overall cost of your development project.
-It will also increase the amount of your profits and ROIs.
+It will also increase the amount of profit and ROIs.

 What Figures Will I Get in the Results?

-The loan amount will vary depending on the information you’ve filled into the calculator.
+The loan amount will vary depending on the information you’ve filled in the calculator.
 Nevertheless, our development calculator will compute a quotation for you with the following items:

 - Monthly interest charges based on the number of months for development.
 This appears with a running total of the gross loan amount at the end of each month covered.
 The value is based on the facility fee, monthly loan releases in the stated amounts, as well as standard interest charges;

 - Net Loan Amount – The net loan amount requested which includes the initial and subsequent releases;

 - Total amount of interest charged for the transaction;